Questions and Answers Relating to Personal Contract Plans.

 PCP is a Personal Contract Plan which is a form of hire purchase agreement.
 It is a car finance package that has lower monthly payments over three years compared to a Hire Purchase contract over the same period.
 With PCP you can have a flexible finance plan to suit your own circumstances.
 With a Guaranteed Minimum Future Value (GMFV), there is no need to worry about the re-sale value of the vehicle, depreciation or the NCT costs associated with owning a car for over a longer period of time.

-Under Volkswagen Bank’s industry leading PCP product, Volkswagen Bank Ireland purchases the car on your behalf.
+Under Volkswagen Financial Services' industry leading PCP product, Volkswagen Financial Services Ireland purchases the car on your behalf.
 You choose a deposit percentage of between 10% and 31% depending on the type of car.
 Then you pay an agreed monthly instalment over the agreed term of 37 months.
 A portion of the car’s value is deferred until the end of the agreement (37th payment).
-This amount is the minimum value that Volkswagen Bank Ireland guarantees the car will be worth at the end of the agreement, also known as ‘Guaranteed Minimum Future Value’ (GMFV).
+This amount is the minimum value that Volkswagen Financial Services Ireland guarantees the car will be worth at the end of the agreement, also known as ‘Guaranteed Minimum Future Value’ (GMFV).

 The key payment aspects are: